Hastings Conversations: Our Series

 This series examines the social causes of health inequities and identifies policies and practices to achieve healthier lives for all of us.

-The fourth in the series is “Vaccine Mandates and Passports: Are They Legal and Ethical?” with Georgetown University’s University Professor Lawrence O. Gostin, Cato Institute’s Walter Olson, Dean and Professor Amy L. Fairchild, and IBM’s Francesca Rossi.
+“Vaccine Mandates and Passports: Are They Legal and Ethical?” with Georgetown University’s University Professor Lawrence O. Gostin, Cato Institute’s Walter Olson, Dean and Professor Amy L. Fairchild, and IBM’s Francesca Rossi.

-The third in the series is “Vaccine Access, Vaccine Hesitancy: Challenges to Herd Immunity“ with pediatrician and public health advocate Rhea Boyd, and Associate Professor of Philosophy Maya Goldenberg.
+“Vaccine Access, Vaccine Hesitancy: Challenges to Herd Immunity“ with pediatrician and public health advocate Rhea Boyd, and Associate Professor of Philosophy Maya Goldenberg.

-The first in the series is “Health Equity, Racism, and This Moment in Time” with Richard Besser, President, The Robert Wood Johnson Foundation, and Herminia Palacio, President, The Guttmacher Institute.
+“Health Equity, Racism, and This Moment in Time” with Richard Besser, President, The Robert Wood Johnson Foundation, and Herminia Palacio, President, The Guttmacher Institute.

 This series made possible by the generous support of the Gil Omenn & Martha Darling Initiative for Trusted and Trustworthy Scientific Innovation and the Donaghue Foundation Impact Fund.